Eviction is the process a landlord goes through in order to remove a tenant from their property.

 - Additionally, self-help evictions (where the landlord attempts to evict a tenant without the involvement of the U.S. Marshals Service) are illegal in D.C.1

 - Lastly, If you are being evicted due to non-payment of rent, you have the right to avoid eviction by paying the total amount owed, as determined by the court, up until the time the eviction is carried out.1

-- What do I do when my landlord is not following the law?
+What to do if your landlord is not following the law:

 - Contact GSTA and confront your landlord with our assistance. (https://gstenantassociation.com/contact-us/)